unfoldtoolbox/UnfoldDecode.jl/Lab_Group_B2B.md

 #### Comparing the results
 Lastly, we compared the results of different functions.
 And SVM would be the most ideal one.

+#### Further working
+- We tried to do a unittest (testdata), in which we built a simplified model, and compared the results using functions in backtoback regression in Julia to ones using sklearn in python (sklearn.py).
+But we encountered some problem with fitting.
+We tried by adding the test_utilities.jl and new_testcases.m from tests in Unfold.
+- Also, we tried the LIBSVM in MLJ (0801B2BLIBSVM), but it didn't work quite well, so we used LinearSVM instead.